 Rose Tennent is at the helm for the Hannity Show and sits down with Lou Elizondo, a former Pentagon official who ran a confidential government program to track unidentified flying objects!
 See omnystudio.com/listener for privacy information.

-The mainstream has become French.
+The mainstream has become fringe and the fringe have become mainstream.

-Republican Party has become the party of the working class middle class voter.
+Republican Party has become the party of the working class, middle-class voter.

-Today I can say without with every fiber of my being with all my heart.
+Today, I can say without every fiber of my being, with all my heart, the answer to that question is a resounding yes.

 Freedom is back in style.